nogalpaulina/hrs-portlets/docs/benefit-information-widget/README.md

 This widget supports Annual Benefits Enrollment.

+## Architecture

+The Benefit Information widget participates in a Model View Controller architecture.
+The controller relies upon services and repositories.

+### Services

 The `AnnualBenefitEnrollmentDatesService` (sic)
 [encodes the dates for Annual Benefits Enrollment][AnnualBenefitEnrollmentDatesService] and provides a handy API for understanding the meaning of these dates.

+The `BenefitsLearnMoreLinkGenerator` service
+[determines the best URL for the learn more link ][BenefitsLearnMoreLinkGenerator] depending upon

++ the viewing user's roles,
++ whether the user is a Madison user, and
++ answers from the `AnnualBenefitEnrollmentDatesService`.

+### Repositories

+Data Access Objects (sic) model access to HRS data and are implemented as a light caching layer on top of PeopleSoft HRS SOAP web services.

+### Controller

 The `BenefitInformationController` [implements the logic for the widget][BenefitInformationController benefitInformationWidget method].
+The controller relies upon the `AnnualBenefitEnrollmentDatesService` to understand how the current moment relates to the annual benefits enrollment event lifecycle.
+The controller also relies upon the `BenefitsLearnMoreLinkGeneratator` to determine the appropriate learn more hyperlink for the viewing user.
 The controller dispatches to a view, passing along a model it builds up.

+### Views

 JSPs implement the views for this widget.